gediminas-skvarnavicius/gediminas-skvarnavicius/README.md

 - 📈 **Skills:** Expertise in python, and a foundation in Mathematics/Statistics.
 - 📊 **Data Science Transition:** Currently reskilling and upskilling in data science at [Turing College](https://www.turingcollege.com), with a focus on mastering machine learning.

-## 💻 What I'm Working On
+## 💻 What I'm Currently Working On
-- 🤖 **Sci-kit learn and polars-compatible toolkit:** Currently working on a library that contains transformers compatible with both the scikit-learn pipeline and polars data frames.
+- **Sci-kit learn and polars-compatible toolkit:** Currently working on a library that contains transformers compatible with both the scikit-learn pipeline and polars data frames.
 These tools will aid in constructing efficient data preprocessing pipelines with the usability of scikit-learn pipelines while maintaining the convenience and efficiency of the polars dataframe format up to the estimator.

+## 📖 What I'm Currently Learning
+- **Deep Learning** Currently familiarizing myself with the basic concepts of deep learning, computer vision, and getting used to the PyTorch framework.
 ## 📦 Showcase Projects and The Skills They Demonstrate:
 * [South Korea Covid-19 Analysis](https://github.com/gediminas-skvarnavicius/s-korea-covid-19-analysis)
   - 📈 Data Analysis